 Where to Eat & Drink

-Charleston is a city known for its seafood like New Orleans, as well as their own brand of Southern “low country” cooking and we came ready to try it all!
+Charleston is a city known for its seafood like New Orleans, as well as its own brand of Southern “low country” cooking.

-167 Raw was recommended to us by more than one person, so we stopped by for drinks and bites before our dinner reservation on Friday.
+167 Raw was recommended to us by more than one person, so we stopped by for drinks and bites before a dinner reservation.
 They do not take reservations and there was about a 45-minute wait, but it was worth it.
 We tried our first South Carolina oysters here and the Lobster Roll.
 I would never have thought of having a lobster roll in Charleston, but this restaurant also has a location in Nantucket and their lobster roll was all over the ‘gram so they clearly knew what they were doing.

 Rutledge “R” Kitchen won’t show up on all of the “where to eat in Charleston” lists, but it was recommended by a friend and was such a good find.
 What sets R Kitchen apart is that they are a kitchen, not a restaurant, meaning that you interact with the chefs cooking your meal all night – they are your chefs, your waiters, and bartenders.
 It’s such a fun experience!
 We were greeted with a chalkboard with a very purposefully vague description of what each course would entail that night.
 We sat at a bar right in the kitchen and guessed along with the other guests what each chef was putting into our next dish.
 Once each dish was complete, the chef responsible for it gave an elaborate description.
 Everything was delicious.